solid/Roadmap/README.md

 ...add support for a new backend.
 There's no library or package system that we could put a Solid component on.
 They do have the ability to implement REST calls from scratch, but the developer would need to manually do that.

-## Education / onboarding materials for Solid
+## Education/onboarding materials for Solid
 It is really hard to get and retain good developers working on Solid.
 There are many reasons for this, one of which is that there are poor training materials on how to get started in terms of navigating the community, developer materials etc. We need to develop a good onboarding flow for Solid in order to make it easier to bring in new talent at scale.
-This includes making it easy to bring on open source developers who are wanting to work on the projects at different time scales, e.g.:
+This includes making it easy to bring on open-source developers who want to work on the projects at different time scales, e.g.:

 - Here are the bugs you can work on if you’re not sure that you will be able to contribute for more than a couple of weeks
 - Here is how you can take a level of leadership in the project should you choose to (e.g. help provide ongoing maintenance to a core repo, triage issues etc.).

 We are not the first project to be doing *any* of these things, IETF for instance has good processes that can be replicated.

+Note that [this repo](https://github.com/solid/education) has been created as a place to collate educational materials for Solid.

 ## Opportunities: Integration with other efforts